 “For too long we’ve built new things, thrown them into production and [considered it] someone else’s problem,” he said.

-As a result, today, financial firms’ IT shops harbour “long tails of legacy” applications which must be ‘cocooned’, or shielded, while the rest of the enterprise modernises.
-Sometimes, they are “not even known about”.
+As a result, today, financial firms’ IT shops harbour “long tails of legacy” applications that must be ‘cocooned’, or shielded, while the rest of the enterprise modernises.
+Sometimes, Pancino said, they are “not even known about”.

 “You ask why 80 per cent is just a magic number – and that’s to Matt’s point, that last 10 to 20 per cent is just hard to find,” Dacal said.